 *A membership of STARTER level is required to use the Nikto Web Server Scanning.

-• Test for web server configuration errors that may have security implications
+Test for web server configuration mistakes that could impact security.

 How do I perform a Nikto website scan?